fast-af/developer-portal-starter/developer-portal/for-developers/magento/pre-install/sign-up-as-a-seller.md

 ## Contact Support

-At this point we ask you to contact **solutions@fast.co** so we can finish your set up.
+At this point we ask you to reach out to Fast to continue to the process at **solutions@fast.co**.